-The total amount of Special Purpose Funds revenue and fund balance budgeted in FY2023 is estimated to be \$1.47 billion across 42 special purpose funds.
+The total amount of Special Purpose Funds revenue and fund balance in FY2023 is budgeted at \$1.48 billion across 45 special purpose funds.
 Special Purpose Funds are enabled through State statutes and County Ordinances and have defined sources of revenue and uses for expenditures.
 In contrast to the General Fund, the County has traditionally considered the appropriation of fund balance for Special Purpose Funds as an available resource for appropriation.
 The County is not required to budget such fund balances and generally does not appropriate the entire fund balance where practical.
 In FY2023, the revenues collected in the County's new Transportation Fund will offset transportation-related expenditures authorized under the Safe Roads Amendment.
 In addition, the County's Equity Fund Special Purpose Fund, will continue to fund initiatives to address historic disparities and disinvestments in Black, Latinx and other marginalized communities within Cook County.